Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Get-WebSitesHostName.md

 `-WorkerName "ContosoWorker1"`

-When this parameter is used Get-WebSitesHostName returns all the hostnames associated with the specified worker.
+When this parameter is used **Get-WebSitesHostName** returns all the host names associated with the specified worker.

 ```yaml
 Type: String